tigefa4u/gitlabhq/doc/development/interacting_components.md

 # Interacting components at GitLab

-It's not uncommon that a single code change can reflect and interact with multiple parts of GitLab codebase, making it possible to break an unrelated feature.
+It's not uncommon that a single code change can reflect and interact with multiple parts of GitLab codebase, making it possible to break an existing feature.

 This section goal is to briefly list interacting pieces to reason about when making _backend_ changes that might involve multiple features or [components].